-North Cascades National Park can be accessed in two ways: either driving along highway 20, which is better known as the North Cascades Scenic Byway.
+How to Get Here: North Cascades National Park is accessible in two ways: driving along highway 20, better known as the North Cascades Scenic Byway.
 The other route includes catching the Lady of the Lake Ferry across Lake Chelan and entering from the scenic village of Stehekin.
 Both modes of travel astound with Cascade peaks and vibrant Northwest hues of green and blue.

 For a family-friendly hike, the paved quarter-mile Washington Pass Overlook Trail provides amazing views of Liberty Bell Mountain not far from the highway, and the popular, 7.2-mile Maple Pass Loop provides different challenges and views throughout the year, including golden larch trees in the fall and blossoming wildflowers in the summer.

 For all your educational needs in the North Cascades, it's worth checking out the North Cascades Institute near Ross Lake.
-This nature facility offers hands-on and overnight facilitation for cultural and ecological learning opportunities in the North Cascades National Park.
+This nature facility offers hands-on and overnight facilitation for cultural and ecological learning opportunities, and there are plenty of excellent campgrounds in North Cascades National Park.

 Address: 810 State Route 20, Sedro-Woolley, Washington